-This course will explore how cognition, emotion, stress, lifestyle, and the environment impact a person's health and sense of well-being.
-Students will review the psychological and behavioral factors which enhance health and wellness while preventing one's risk for illness.
-Students will learn how to become active participants in their journey toward wellness by studying and experiencing alternative, preventive, and stress reducing techniques.
-Modalities to be explored are the mind/body connection, relaxation, nutrition, exercise, and spirituality.
-(Updated Nov.
-2014)
+This course explores how cognition, emotion, stress, lifestyle, and the environment impact a person's health and sense of wellbeing.
+Students will review the psychological and behavioral factors which enhance wellness while preventing one risk for illness.
+Students will journey toward wellness by studying and experiencing alternative, preventive and stress reducing techniques.
+Modalities explored are: the mind/body connection, relaxation, nutrition, exercise and spirituality.

-PSY\111, General Psychology I (3 credits)
+PSY111, General Psychology I (3 credits)